 Lost income if a victim cannot work while they recover

 Loss of future earnings or lost earning potential

 Possible punitive damages against a grossly negligent driver

-A skilled attorney will obtain all evidence necessary to properly calculate a victim’s costs.
+A skilled Upland car accident lawyer will obtain all evidence necessary to properly calculate a victim’s costs.
 This will include not only gathering bills, receipts, and pay stubs, but also may include hiring economic and financial experts to calculate future expected losses.
 Finally, it may be necessary to use a multiplier method or daily cost analysis to calculate a person’s emotional distress damages, as these do not come with bills or receipts that make for easy calculations.